alexandre-hemery/bo3-cm-maps-installer/README.md

+# The development of this application is suspended until further notice due to Activision's recent decisions regarding custom servers in their games.

 # Black Ops III - Custom Zombies Maps Installer
 Welcome everyone!
 I have created a small tool entirely coded in Python that allows players who do not have Steam to automatically download and install custom maps that are available on the Steam Workshop!